shredthaGNAR/list-of-my-starred-repos/README.md

 * [p-x9/BTTPluginHeadLineNews](https://github.com/p-x9/BTTPluginHeadLineNews): Headline News Widget for Better Touch Tool.
 You can display the articles fetched by rss.
 * [littleTurnip/BTTPluginsSPM](https://github.com/littleTurnip/BTTPluginsSPM): Development of BetterTouchTool Plugins
 * [Android-App-Patches/build-apps](https://github.com/Android-App-Patches/build-apps): The ReVanced APKs
+* [timrogers/build-raycast-extension](https://github.com/timrogers/build-raycast-extension): A GitHub action which ensures that a Raycast extension can be built successfully
 * [gityeop/build_better_prompt_raycast_extension](https://github.com/gityeop/build_better_prompt_raycast_extension): Interactive AI prompt builder using flipped learning - AI asks you questions to create better prompts
 * [jarun/buku](https://github.com/jarun/buku): :bookmark: Personal mini-web in text
 * [EuanRiggans/BulkURLOpener](https://github.com/EuanRiggans/BulkURLOpener): Bulk URL Opener is an application that provides the user with multiple utilities to help with managing and using large amounts of urls